 What is the Dividend Allowance for 2025/26?

 The dividend allowance is the amount of dividend income you can receive before paying tax.
-Many taxpayers ask “what is the dividend allowance” and “how much dividend income is tax-free in the UK in 2025-26”.
-For the tax year 6 April 2025 to 5 April 2026, the dividend allowance 2025/26 is set at £500.
-This means you can receive up to £500 in dividends without having to pay any tax this is your dividend tax free allowance.
-However, any dividends you receive over this amount will be subject to taxation based on your income tax band.
+For the 2025/26 tax year (6 April 2025 to 5 April 2026), the dividend allowance is £500.
+This means you can receive up to £500 in dividends without having to pay any tax this is your dividend tax-free allowance.
+Any dividends you receive over this amount will be subject to taxation based on your income tax band.

-Understanding what is the current UK dividends allowance for 2025 is important for tax planning.
-The UK dividends allowance applies to individuals, regardless of whether you’re an investor or a company director drawing dividends from your limited company.
-When considering what dividends are taxable, remember that only amounts exceeding the £500 allowance are subject to tax.
+Understanding the current UK dividends allowance for 2025/26 is important for tax planning.
+The allowance applies to individuals, regardless of whether you’re an investor or a company director drawing dividends from your limited company.
+Only amounts exceeding the £500 allowance are subject to tax.

 It’s important to note that this dividend allowance applies to individuals.
 If you own a business and are paying yourself dividends, the tax rules may differ based on your company structure, which we’ll explain later when we cover how corporate tax affects dividend payments in UK limited companies.